hiro111208/rails-scam-baiter/README.md

 Username: `test@example.com`
 Password: `password`

+## Prerequisities
+You must install the following on your machine for the captcha to appear

+'sudo apt install ghostscript'
+'sudo apt install imagemagick'

 ## References and Sources
 This project was created with the training provided by the lecture videos available on Keats for module 5CCS2SEG and 'Ruby on Rails 6 Essential Training' by instructor Kevin Skoglund through LinkedinLearning.